Skip to content

 Learning Outcomes:

-• Assess the aspects of lodging operations and management with an emphasis on the front office
+• Assess the aspects of lodging operations and management with an emphasis on front office.

 This course applies marketing principles, theories and concepts to develop marketing strategies for hospitality, recreation and tourism organizations.
 Learning outcomes include identifying marketing strategies for hospitality/tourism, differentiating services marketing, understanding the role of customer expectation, and demonstrating the ability to communicate both orally and in writing.
 Prerequisite: MKT 3233